A Little Bit About Myself

 Brought up in Beaumont, Texas, I did not grow up with the ambition to become a doctor, zoologist, or an astronaut.
 Dubbed by my kindergarten teacher as her "Broadway Baby," it was clear that I wanted to be in theatre.

 As I grew up, I found myself immersed in multiple voice lessons, dance lessons, community theatre, All State Choir, and musical theatre camps, longing for more training.
 I then attended the University of Texas at Austin, receiving a B.A. in Theatre and Dance, emphasis in Musical Theatre and a B.A. in History.

 During my time in Austin, I worked for multiple education departments at regional theaters, including ZACH Theatre and TexArts.
 Demonstrating, educating, and allowing kids expression through acting, dance, and design has been a passion that I continue to pursue alongside my performance career.

 My Mom was the most supportive person of my dreams.
 She also encouraged me to be well-rounded.
 I enjoy learning more about spirituality and history, as well as rereading the Harry Potter novels and scaring myself with episodes of Ghost Adventures.
-My favorite activities include cheering on my friends, eating popcorn, singing worship music, finding new workout routines, and watching movies with my Dad.
+My favorite activities include cheering on my friends, eating popcorn, finding new workout routines, educating myself to be an anti-racist, and watching movies with my Dad.

 "Sometimes people leave you halfway through the wood.
 Do not let it grieve you.
 No one leaves for good.
 You are not alone.
 No one is alone."